Scribal abbreviation: Stacked or superscript letters

 Vowels were the most common superscripts, but consonants could be placed above letters without ascenders; the most common were c, e.g. nͨ.
 A cut l above an n, nᷝ, meant nihil for instance.

 For numerals, double-x superscripts are sometimes used to express scores, i. e. multiplication by twenty.
 For example, IIII^{xx} indicates 80, VI^{xx}XI indicates 131.

 Convention marks

 These marks are nonalphabetic letters carrying a particular meaning.
 Several of them continue in modern usage, as in the case of monetary symbols.
 In the character encoding standard Unicode, they are referred to as letter-like glyphs.
 Additionally, several authors are of the view that the Roman numerals themselves were, for example, nothing less than abbreviations of the words for those numbers.
 Other examples of symbols still in some use are alchemical and zodiac symbols, which were, in any case, employed only in alchemy and astrology texts, which made their appearance beyond that special context rare.

-Some important examples are two stacked horizontal lines (looks like =) for esse ('to be'), and an obelus consisting of a horizontal line and two dots (looks like ÷) for est ('it is').
+Some important examples are two stacked horizontal lines (≈) for esse ('to be'), and an obelus consisting of a horizontal line and two dots (∻) for est ('it is').